matthieugomez/EconPDEs.jl/docs/src/boundary_conditions.md

 The free boundary then comes out of the solution — the region where the bound binds is the stopping region, and value matching and smooth pasting hold automatically at its edge.
-Internally these bounded problems are solved as mixed complementarity problems with `NLsolve.mcpsolve`.
+Internally these bounded problems are solved with a min-max mixed-complementarity reformulation.

 See [Leland](examples/corporate_finance/leland.md) for a worked example (optimal default), and Ben Moll's [notes on stopping-time problems](https://benjaminmoll.com/codes/) for